surma/surma.dev/content/things/h2setup.md

 $ sudo ln -sf ../mods-available/http2.* .
 ```

 If you already have a `VirtualHost` for HTTPS, skip this step.
-Otherwise, edit the file containg your `VirtualHost` and add copy of your original said `VirtualHost` on port 443:
+Otherwise, edit the file containing your `VirtualHost` and add copy of your original said `VirtualHost` on port 443:
 ```
 <VirtualHost *:443>
   # ...